enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 12 - ANOVA models.md

 In this case, the SPM will be gray where the Betas aren't estimable.

 ## To know:
-Thinkabout the sANOVA design matrixes anre understnad them, like the OW ANOVA, the first five.
+Thinkabout the sANOVA design matrixes are understnad them, like the OW ANOVA, the first five.
 Understand what the betas are estimating?
 Which contrast are you selecting?
 	-What happen if the matrix have full rank?+
 		Theres an unique solution
 Havent full rank.